signalogic/SigSRF_SDK/mediaTest_readme.md

 * for notes on performance of codecs built with different gcc versions, see [High Capacity Codec Test](#user-content-highcapacitycodectest)

+<a name="SystemCompatibilityBuildNotes"><a/>
+### System Compatibility Build Notes

+As noted above, the mediaTest and mediaMin Makefiles are tested with a wide range of gcc/g++ and ldd versions.
+Testing also includes Ubuntu, CentOS, and Debian Linux distributions from 2012 to current.
+Below is a list of system compatibility exceptions in the Makefiles.

+1) For gcc 7.x, LTO (Link Time Optimization) is not applied during compilation.
+Further notes on this can be found in the Makefiles and the issue list of the [SLiM project at Cornell Univ](https://github.com/MesserLab/SLiM/issues/33) (look for the Signalogic comment).

 <a name="ASR"><a/>
 ## ASR (Automatic Speech Recognition)